smishra2818/move_atp/lab10/lab10.md

-## Step 7: Create New Block Volume
+## Task 7: Create New Block Volume

 Let’s add a non bootable block volume.
 Block volumes are useful for expanding your block storage for more data or installing additional applications.